StreamLayer/sl-tinode/docs/API.md

                           // optional
 }
 ```

+The following action types are currently defined:

+ * on: topic or user came online
+ * off: topic or user went offline
+ * ua: user agent changed, for example user was logged in with one client, then logged in with another
+ * upd: topic description has changed
+ * tags: topic tags have changed
+ * acs: access permissions have changed
+ * gone: topic is no longer available, for example, it was deleted or you were unsubscribed from it
+ * term: subscription to topic has been terminated, you may try to resubscribe
+ * msg: a new message is available
+ * read: one or more messages have been read by the recipient
+ * recv: one or more messages have been received by the recipient
+ * del: messages were deleted

 The `{pres}` messages are purely transient: they are not stored and no attempt is made to deliver them later if the destination is temporarily unavailable.